 The investments are in convertible preferred stock.
-Under the terms of the investment contracts FIDA will receive the investment par value plus any accrued and unpaid dividends plus a premium depending on the year the stocks are redeemed as defined in investment contracts.
+Under the terms of the investment contracts, FIDA will receive the investment par value plus any accrued and unpaid dividends plus a premium depending on the year the stocks are redeemed as defined in investment contracts.
 Generally, the redemption premiums range from 2.5% to 30%.
+No accrued or unpaid dividends were received during the year ended June 30, 2022.

 During each year, the Authority's management evaluates the recoverability of the investments and records a valuation allowance for investments which are deemed as doubtful of realization.
-As of June 30, 2020, the balance of the investments is net of an allowance of \$5,509,271 for investments considered doubtful of realization.